mmistakes/so-simple-theme/README.md

 ## Layouts

-This theme provides the following layouts, which you can use by setting the `layout` [Front Matter](https://jekyllrb.com/docs/frontmatter/) on each page, like so:
+This theme provides the following layouts, which you can use by setting the `layout` [front matter](https://jekyllrb.com/docs/frontmatter/) on each page, like so:

 ```yaml
 ---